An Overview of Compensatory Time

 Comp Time for Non-Exempt Employees

-FLSA Non-exempt employees working for private employers must be paid overtime pay, at one and a half times their usual rate of pay for any hours worked outside of the regular 40 hour work week.
+FLSA covered non-exempt employees working for private employers must be paid overtime pay, at one and a half times their usual rate of pay for any hours worked outside of the regular 40 hour work week.

-Giving non-exempt employees the option to take compensatory time or extra paid time off is a violation of the law because non-exempt employees are legally required to be paid time and a half for any extra hours worked.
+Giving non-exempt employees the option to take compensatory time or extra paid time off is a violation of federal law because non-exempt employees are legally required to be paid time and a half for any extra hours worked.
+However, state laws may vary.